On Anosovity, divergence and bi-contact surgery: Background

 The classical examples of such flows are the geodesic flows on the unit tangent bundle of hyperbolic surfaces and the suspension of Anosov diffeomorphisms of torus.
 However, various surgery operations on Anosov flows have yielded many more examples, including infinitely many examples on hyperbolic manifolds.
-These include surgeries of Thurston-Handel \cite{handel}, Fried-Goodman \cite{fried,goodman}, Foulon-Hassleblatt \cite{foulon} and more recently, the {\em bi-contact geometric} surgeries introduced by Salmoiraghi \cite{salmoi,salmoi2}, which manage to reproduce, up to orbit equivalence, the previous operations in many cases.
+These include surgeries of Handel-Thurston \cite{handel}, Fried \cite{fried}, Goodman~\cite{goodman}, Foulon-Hassleblatt \cite{foulon} and more recently, the {\em bi-contact geometric} surgeries introduced by Salmoiraghi \cite{salmoi,salmoi2}, which manage to reproduce, up to orbit equivalence, the previous operations in many cases.

 \begin{remark} We remark that the Anosovity of a non-singular flow can be determined by its action on the normal bundle of the direction of the flow.
 More precisely, a flow $\phi^t$, generated by the non-vanishing vector field $X$, induces a flow on $TM/\langle X \rangle$ via $\pi:TM\rightarrow TM/\langle X \rangle$, usually called {\em the induced Poincaré linear flow}.
 It is a classical result in dynamical systems by Doering \cite{doering} that a flow is Anosov, if and only if the induced Poincaré linear flow admits a {\em hyperbolic splitting}.
 That is, there exists a continuous splitting of the normal bundle $TM/\langle X\rangle\simeq E^s \oplus E^u$, which is invariant under the induced Poincaré linear flow and with respect to some norm, the action of such flow on $E^u$ and $E^s$ is exponentially expanding and contracting, respectively. \end{remark}